eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 # The Epsilon Object Language (EOL)

-The primary aim of EOL is to provide a reusable set of common model management facilities, atop which task-specific languages can be implemented.
-However, EOL can also be used as a general-purpose standalone model management language for automating tasks that do not fall into the patterns targeted by task-specific languages.
-This section presents the syntax and semantics of the language using a combination of abstract syntax diagrams, concrete syntax examples and informal discussion.
+EOL is the core expression language of Epsilon, and the foundation for task-specific languages for tasks such as [model-validation](../evl), [model-to-text transformation](../egl), [model-to-model transformation](../etl) and [model migration](../flock).
+EOL can also be used as a general-purpose standalone model management language for automating tasks that do not fall into the patterns targeted by task-specific languages.

+!!! tip "Try EOL online"
+    You can run and fiddle with an EOL program that queries a project scheduling model in the [online Epsilon Playground](../../live/?eol).

-## Module Organization
+## Syntax

-In this section the syntax of EOL is presented in a top-down manner.
-An EOL programs are organized in `modules`.
+EOL programs are organized in `modules`.
 Each module defines a `body` and a number of `operations`.
 The body is a block of statements that are evaluated when the module is executed[^1].
 Each operation defines the kind of objects on which it is applicable (`context`), a `name`, a set of `parameters` and optionally a `return type`.
 Modules can also import other modules using `import` statements and access their operations, as shown in the listing below.

 ```eol
 // file imported.eol